wp-plugins/benchmark-email-lite/readme.txt

 == Changelog ==

-= 2.5 on TBD =
+= 2.5 on 2015-04-13 =

+* Added: Support for widget signup form based subscriptions.
+* Added: Localization logic with embedded translation files for Spanish, Portuguese/BR, and Chinese/Traditional/TW regions.
-* Added: prepopulation of Metabox Admin email name and from name fields.
+* Added: Pre-population of Metabox Admin email name and from name fields.
 * Updated: Consolidated loading graphic to WP core image.
 Replaced subscribe form LIs with DIVs.
+* Fixed: to existing subscribee updating on multiple list signup forms, returns error if any one list fails to update properly.

 = 2.4.6 on 2014-06-17 =